Shantom/DailyDungeon/README.md

 ### Interaction Model

-The following is some key *intents* and their utterances.
+The following represents some key *intents* and their utterances.

 - BossInfoIntent:
   - tell me about the boss